WhatsApp pretty much replaced standard calls and texting for millions of people. It’s simple, convenient, and most importantly, it doesn’t cost money.

 Solution 2 – Make sure your friends are using WhatsApp

 Although this one’s obvious, I will mention it just in case.
-Only people that actually use WhatsApp (or have a WhatsApp account at least) will appear in your contacts list.
+Only people who actually use WhatsApp (or have a WhatsApp account at least) will appear in your contacts list.
 Now, I’m sure you figured it out yourself, but it’s still something to consider.

 This especially applies when you can’t find a specific contact, while others are still there.
 Maybe your friend has deactivated his/her WhatsApp account, so it doesn’t appear in your list anymore.